 If you’ve ever wished breaking into the ad industry could be as easy as tweeting, “OMG, @DreamAgencyNameHere, #HireMe”, you’re in luck.
-The Big Ad Gig’s #TweetBriefs let you apply for the chance to win one of five 30–day, paid, freelance, entry–level positions at either Atmosphere Proximity, CP+B, Ogilvy, Deutsch, or Droga5 with a simple tweet.
+The Big Ad Gig’s #TweetBriefs let you apply for the chance to win one of eight 30–day, paid, freelance, entry–level positions with a simple tweet.

 Finally, no more emails to careers@never–gonna–read–this.com.
 This is the 21st century, folks.
 And ‘round these parts, we tweet.

 Ten semi–finalists, chosen from #TweetBriefs’ replies, will receive a real agency brief from the Ad Council.
 Then, on September 29th, 2016, they’ll have four minutes to present their solutions before our judges, the client (Ad Council), and a live audience at The New York Times headquarters.

 At the end of the event, the judges will announce the eight winners and award them 30-day, paid Art Director or Copywriter positions at one of the participating companies.
 The winning campaign will also be produced.

 The Big Ad Gig 2016 Contest Official Rules